-The office has been evolving steadily since the days of the windowless gray cubicles that only allowed for social interaction at the watercooler.
+The office has evolved steadily since the days of the windowless grey cubicles that only allowed for social interaction at the watercooler.

 Hot-desking, glamorous co-working environments and chillout areas are now the norms for many office workers.
 But, as the trend towards environmentally friendly businesses continues to grow, it is worth considering the very tangible improvement in productivity that these changes can often result in.

 So, if you are looking to completely redesign your office, or just want to make a small investment to increase productivity, then it is worth considering the following.